Tough Mudder Scotland is tomorrow.

 Have I trained?

 Physically – kind of as much as is humanly possible in the house when my back and shoulders are the way they are and I have a current allergy to… something unknown.
 I know my physical limitations – they are many and despite being a sports person I get sore just standing more of the time.
 Tomorrow is going to hurt.
 I know it is.
-Not only tomorrow for probably for a good while after.
-I just need to pray for no migraines from too much sugar/ excitement and not eat in the morning in the lead up.
-I have a plan I made for the physical side I made with my GP involving super anti histamines and gel glucose sachet things to carry in my little pocket in my running trousers, lots of recovery time and most importantly TAKING IT AS SLOWLY AS I NEED TO.
+Not only tomorrow probably for a good while after.
+I just need to pray for no migraines from too much sugar/ excitement and not eat in the morning in the lead-up.
+I have a plan I made for the physical side I made with my GP involving super antihistamines and gel glucose sachet things to carry in my little pocket in my running trousers, lots of recovery time and most importantly TAKING IT AS SLOWLY AS I NEED TO.

 Mentally on the other hand – I have trained like an Olympic athlete.
 I am ready for this beast.
 I have been challenging my cleanliness side of my OCD by gardening WITH NO GLOVES.
 Fair enough it’s only a little bit of mud and I cleaned thoroughly after but still.
 It is a major leap.
 One of my anxieties is perfection and being the best – so the bar I am setting myself is “dead last beats did not start” as only 78% of entrants earn that orange headband at the end.
 Yup 78%.
 So even if I have to mantra and walk/ hobble all the way if I earn an orange headband – I will have achieved my goal.

-Plus I will have my James there as he always is by my side every step of the way as I am his, supporting each other to get to where we want to be successfully.
+Plus I will have my James there as he always is by my side every step of the way as I am his, supporting each other to get to where we want to be successful.

 If you have made it this far awesome!
 Thank you for reading!
 I am actually now going to ask you for a little favour.
-I am putting myself through this not only for some hopeful self growth but also in support the Scottish Spina Bifida Association.
+I am putting myself through this not only for some hopeful self-growth but also in support the Scottish Spina Bifida Association.
 They are a fabulous charity in Scotland who support all those affected by Spina Bifida throughout their lives with not only medical advice and assistance but also companionship, a sense of belonging and support.

 I have Spina Bifida Occulta and the Scottish Spina Bifida Association have been a wonderful source of information, support and assistance when I have needed it most.
 Please take a second and donate whatever you can below.
 Even £1 will make a massive difference.